muano30/muano/_posts/2021-11-08-npm and yarn.md

 # Introduction.

-In this blog post i will just share the different between npm and yarn, when i was introduced to react i knew only one way to run or install thing in my apllication which is npm, then not long ago a learn that we can also use yarn.
+In this blog post i will just share the different between npm and yarn, when i was introduced to react i knew only one way to run or install thing in my apllication which is npm, then not long ago i learn that we can also use yarn.

 # Body.